 Stuart O'Grady Bikeway to the Barossa Trail

-Some claim that this route is complete but on riding it there were missing parts and the signage was very variable.
+It is claimed that this route is now complete but the signage is still very variable and you need to know some of the turns as they are not adequately marked.
 It is just under 11km and contains 150m of elevation gain.

 Just follow the path and eventually you will reach a bridge over the Gawler River.
 Turn left and ride under the old freight railway line and then under the Gawler Central railway line.
 Turn left and cross the bridge and then turn left and take the path under the railway line (again) with the "steep" warning sign rather than the one leading to the show grounds.
 The path enters the car park of the netball complex (more sharrows).
 Continue past the Gawler Oval railway station.